-The Asset identification and priority setting process is a key component to the RCS development.
+The asset identification and priority setting process is a key component of the RCS development.
 The process used for asset identification and priority setting is explained below with asset priorities articulated in following chapters of the RCS (see Figure 6).